awsdocs/aws-sam-developer-guide/doc_source/sam-property-layerversion-layercontent.md

 The Amazon S3 bucket of the layer archive\.
 *Type*: String
 *Required*: Yes
-*CloudFormation Compatibility*: This property is passed directly to the `[S3Bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-layerversion-content.html#cfn-lambda-layerversion-content-s3bucket)` property of the `AWS::Lambda::LayerVersion` `Content` data type\.
+*AWS CloudFormation Compatibility*: This property is passed directly to the `[S3Bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-layerversion-content.html#cfn-lambda-layerversion-content-s3bucket)` property of the `AWS::Lambda::LayerVersion` `Content` data type\.

  `Key`   <a name="sam-layerversion-layercontent-key"></a>
 The Amazon S3 key of the layer archive\.
 *Type*: String
 *Required*: Yes
-*CloudFormation Compatibility*: This property is passed directly to the `[S3Key](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-layerversion-content.html#cfn-lambda-layerversion-content-s3key)` property of the `AWS::Lambda::LayerVersion` `Content` data type\.
+*AWS CloudFormation Compatibility*: This property is passed directly to the `[S3Key](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-layerversion-content.html#cfn-lambda-layerversion-content-s3key)` property of the `AWS::Lambda::LayerVersion` `Content` data type\.

  `Version`   <a name="sam-layerversion-layercontent-version"></a>
 For versioned objects, the version of the layer archive object to use\.
 *Type*: String
 *Required*: No
-*CloudFormation Compatibility*: This property is passed directly to the `[S3ObjectVersion](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-layerversion-content.html#cfn-lambda-layerversion-content-s3objectversion)` property of the `AWS::Lambda::LayerVersion` `Content` data type\.
+*AWS CloudFormation Compatibility*: This property is passed directly to the `[S3ObjectVersion](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-layerversion-content.html#cfn-lambda-layerversion-content-s3objectversion)` property of the `AWS::Lambda::LayerVersion` `Content` data type\.

 ## Examples<a name="sam-property-layerversion-layercontent--examples"></a>